AnnikaStein/SkewbSkills/docs/README.md

 This file intends to show you how to use SkewbSkills.

 # Installation
-Take the zip.-file, unzip it and start the .exe.
+Take the files of the release, containing the .exe, some pictures and .txt files.
 Do not move the .txt-files out of the directory, they contain the scrambles.
 Using my pictures is not necessary, but they are included for design purposes.

 # Usage